 The Manager has discretion as to whether or not to make any distribution of dividends, the frequency of distribution and amount of dividends.
-It is currently intended that distribution will be made on a quarterly basis (i.e. March, June, September and December each year) payable in the base currency or class currency of the relevant classes.
+It is currently intended that distribution will be made on a quarterly basis (i.e. March, June, September and December each year), except for Class M USD Units, the distribution in respect of which will be made on a monthly basis, payable in the base currency or class currency of the relevant classes.
 There is no guarantee of regular distribution and if distribution is made the amount being distributed.